Usage-based pricing is the default recommendation for AI products, and the default is wrong.

 Usage Pricing Frames You as a Commodity

-When you price per token, per API call, or per credit, you frame your product as infrastructure.
-Infrastructure gets compared on price per unit.
-The customer shops for cheaper tokens the way they shop for cheaper cloud compute.
-A cheaper alternative appears.
-The switching calculus is simple arithmetic.
+Vin Vashishta makes the point most pricing discussions skip entirely.
+When you price per token, per API call, or per credit, you frame your product as infrastructure, and infrastructure gets compared on price per unit.
+The customer shops for cheaper tokens the way they shop for cheaper cloud compute, and the moment a cheaper alternative appears, the switching calculus is simple arithmetic.

 | Pricing Frame | Customer Evaluates | Switching Trigger |